EU And Britain Seal Post-Brexit Trade Deal - UrduPoint

 Economists expect both economies, already weakened by the coronavirus epidemic, to take a hit as supply chains are disrupted and costs mount.

-It is also a success for von der Leyen and her chief negotiator Michel Barnier, who led almost ten months of intense talks with Britain's David Frost.
+All sides will look to put a positive spin on the deal to make it look like they did not give too much away.

-After the 2016 referendum, in which British voters chose to leave the union, Brexiteers boasted that they could win the "easiest trade deal in history".
+But it will be seen as win by Johnson, as well as a success for von der Leyen and her chief negotiator Michel Barnier, who led almost 10 months of intense talks with Britain's David Frost.

-The argument was that, after conducting business according to EU standards and regulations for so long, the economies would be a good fit for each other.
+After the shock 2016 referendum, in which British voters narrowly chose to leave the union, Brexiteers boasted that they could win the "easiest trade deal in history".

 But European capitals were concerned that if such a large rival on their doorstep were to deregulate its industry their firms would face unfair competition.